 Jon began his career in real estate with Keller Williams in 2009.
 In 2019, Jon joined Compass Real Estate.
 He chose to pursue his career in real estate because it was a natural fit for his entrepreneurial spirit and background in customer-focused sales, business management, and marketing.

 Before his career as a Realtor, Jon worked for over 15 years with outdoor gear & apparel retailer REI.
 He loves the outdoors and enjoys getting outside and hiking in the Wissahickon Valley with his wife, two daughters, and their dog Frida.

 For more information about living in Philadelphia, buying a home, or selling a home please contact Jon at email@example.com or 215-839-6034.

 Do you work with buyers, sellers, or both?

 Like most real estate agents, I work with both home buyers and sellers.
 As a general practice, I prefer to represent only one side of a transaction and avoid Dual Agency (representing both the buyer and seller with a particular home).
 This avoids any gray area so that each side is comfortable knowing that their best interests are being represented.

 As a seller, you may also be purchasing your next home.
 I can often help with both your sale and purchase.
 If your purchase will be outside of my area, I may be able to refer you to a great agent who can help you with find your next home.

 Which neighborhoods do you specialize in?

-My specialties are single-family homes in the neighborhoods in, and around, Center City, Northwest Philadelphia, and suburbs near Philadelphia’s northwestern borders.
+My specialties are single-family homes in the neighborhoods in, and around, Center City, Northwest Philadelphia, Colonial School District, and Lower Merion School District.